Bricco/authenticator-plugin/README.txt

 Installation
 ============

-- Install memcached (http://danga.com/memcached/) on a server accessable from the Escenic server or on localhost.
+- Install memcached (http://danga.com/memcached/) on a server accessible from the Escenic server or on localhost.

 - Unpack jar file in escenic/engine/plugins.